nielswitte/OpenSim-CMS/api/README.md

 ### Search for users by userName
 To search for a specific user by his or her username, the following API can be used.
-Atleast 3 chars are required.
+Atleast 3 characters are required.

 ```http
 GET /api/user/<SEARCH>/ HTTP/1.1